Jennie-igans/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deletes regular file with .js in current working directory
+counts the no of directories and subdir in the current directory